Get

 No. Feline panleukopenia virus (FPV) is not transmissible to humans.

-It is likely that all cats will encounter FPV at some point in their life.
+All cats will likely encounter FPV at some point in their life.
 Fortunately, a very effective vaccine is available.

 Kittens are typically vaccinated around 6-8 weeks of age, followed by a booster every three or four weeks until they reach 16-20 weeks of age.
-After the initial series, your veterinarian will let you know how often your cat needs to be re-vaccinated to stay protected throughout their life (usually every one to three years).
+After the initial series, your veterinarian will let you know how often your cat needs to be re-vaccinated to stay protected throughout their life (usually every 1 to 3 years).

 In addition to vaccination, here are some helpful tips to help keep your cat(s) safe:

-• If a cat in your house has been treated for FPV infection, they can continue to shed the virus for up to six weeks after recovery, and should be kept isolated from kittens, and unvaccinated or immunocompromised adult cats.
+• If a cat in your house has been treated for FPV infection, they can continue to shed the virus for up to 6 weeks after recovery, and should be kept isolated from kittens and unvaccinated or immunocompromised adult cats.

 See Also: